pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 If you have less than 13 HP after this fight
 - Potion
-  -13+ HP lives QA x2, Wine Whip + QA non crits, and Wine Whip Crit
+  - 13+ HP lives QA x2, Vine Whip + QA non crits, and Vine Whip crit
-- Teach BB over WA
+- Teach TM 11 (BB) in slot 4

 **Rival:**
 - Pidgeotto: HA x2